 NOTE: if you want to make a larger or smaller batch of these blends (i.e. change the amount of carrier oil) use my essential oil dilution guide to figure out what you need.

-HOW TO USE ESSENTIAL OILS FOR HEAVY PERIODS
+HOW TO USE ESSENTIAL OILS FOR A HEAVY MENSTRUAL FLOW

 Although essential oils provide therapeutic benefits when inhaled or used in a bath, doing a self massage is the best option when it comes to regulating a heavy cycle.